apiaryio/dredd/docs/overview.md

 ### Saving Test Reports under Your Account in Apiary

 As you can see on the screenshot, the test reports are anonymous by default and will expire after some time.
-However, if you provide Apiary credentials, your test reports will appear on _Tests_ page of your API Project.
+However, if you provide Apiary credentials, your test reports will appear on the _Tests_ page of your API Project.
 This is great especially for introspection of test reports from Continuous Integration.

 To get and setup credentials, just follow the tutorial in Apiary: